marcastro15/Check_CCB_Security_Baseline_ps1/README.md

 2. Check MFA
 3. Check the OS the last time it was updated.
 4. Check the storage devices to make sure it's encrypted
+5. Get hot fix - Note: Don't update vendors computer.
+Just check its latest update it complies with security policy in place.

 Required Knowledge
 ------------------